zjfong/angular-custom-directives/readme.md

 </div>
 ```

-Quickly `touch _cardView.html` or some similarly obvious-named partial, and paste it back in.
+Quickly `touch templates/cardDirective.html` or some similarly obvious-named template, and paste it back in.

 ```html
 <!-- app/_cardView.html -->